-Did you know, most working Aussies can claim a tax deduction on after-tax super contributions they’ve made (such as when you transfer funds from your bank account into your super fund)?
+Did you know you can claim a tax deduction on certain super contributions when you do your tax return?

 What do I need to do to claim a tax deduction on a super contribution?

 While you can contribute any amount, concessional contributions are capped at $27,500 per financial year.
 In some cases, you can make catch-up concessional contributions, but it’s important to check because if you exceed the cap, additional tax may apply.

 If you’re an AMP super customer, you can set up notifications in My AMP that alert you as the annual limit approaches.

 The next step is to lodge a notice of intent form with your super fund, which will acknowledge receipt in writing.
 If you’re an AMP customer, log into My AMP and select the account you’ve contributed to.

 Importantly, you shouldn’t make any withdrawals, rollovers or transfers to pension before your notice of intent form has been lodged, as this may reduce or invalidate the tax deduction.

 Have the paperwork ready when you do your tax return

 Once the financial year ends, you can prepare and lodge your tax return using the written acknowledgement from your super fund.

 Are there other things that I should keep in mind?